crashinvaders/gdx-vfx/README.md

 The library uses extended set of OpenGL functions, that is not implemented for the official HTML/GWT LibGDX backend.
 In order to activate them for a GWT module, a specific method should be called prior any library usage.

-The library fully supports HTML/GWT backend, but requires a little extra in order to work right.
-An extended set of OpenGL functions, that is not implemented for the official HTML/GWT LibGDX backend.

 #### A. GWT lib dependency.
 `gdx-vfx-gwt.jar` should be added as a dependecy to the respectful GWT module.